gustavkkk/blockchain/README.md

 # Thanks

-  Thanks for my workmates of lockchain R&D Team, Shenzhen QianHai Bitspace Technology Co.,LTD. I was not alone with them.
+  Thanks for my workmates of Blockchain R&D Team, Shenzhen QianHai Bitspace Technology Co.,LTD. I was not alone with them.
 I hope some of you will find out the worth of this repo and use it well for future work.